hawstom/cnm/Devtgh/Readme.txt

 --Quick mview locking and unlocking MVL/MVU

 -Fixes and improvements
---Bubble notes gracefully stay away from Annotative dimension styles.
+--Bubble notes gracefully stay away from NonAnnotative dimension styles.
 They don't associate.
 --CNM checks for project mistakes like a copied CNM.ini or a CNM.INI and CNMPROJ.TXT in the same folder.
 --"Link to Project" added to CNM menu to link multi-folder projects to a single CNM.ini.